 - Encourage your child’s helpful behaviour, and praise your child when you see it.
 For example, ‘Can you please pass me that blanket?
 Thanks, that’s so helpful!’

 - Talk about other people’s emotions.
 For example, ‘Auntie’s sad because she misses Grandpa’.
 This helps your child learn that other people have feelings and these feelings matter.

 - Talk about how your child’s behaviour affects others.
-For example, ‘Did you hear that noise Kipper made when you pulled her tail?
+For example, ‘Did you hear the noise Kipper made when you took her ball?
 How do you think she feels?
 What could you do to make her feel better?’

 Preschoolers developing prosocial behaviour